What Is a Single Page Application and Why Do People Like Them so Much?

 In a hurry?
 Here's a quick list of what you'll find in this article about Single Page Applications:

-What’s The Special Single Page Application Architecture?
+What’s Single Page Application Architecture?
+How Does it Work?

 On most websites there is a lot of repeating content.
 Some of it stays the same no matter where the user goes (headers, footers, logos, navigation bar, etc), some of it is constant in just a certain section (filter bars, banners), and there are many repeating layouts and templates (blogs, self-service, the google mail setup mentioned above).